-Tom ManoffComposer, journalist and author Tom Manoff is best known perhaps as the classical music critic for National Public Radio’s All Things Considered from 1985 -2012.
+Composer and author Tom Manoff has been the classical music critic for National Public Radio’s All Things Considered since 1985.
 Manoff’s reviews are much coveted by artists and record companies for their ability to move an even unknown artist’s recording to a top place on the Amazon.com classical chart overnight.
+Manoff is also the head of the fledgling internet network Washington Public Radio.

-Manoff has written for the New York Times, The Christian Science Monitor and other newspapers.
+Manoff has also written for the New York Times and other newspapers.
 His first book The Music Kit (WW Norton and Company, 1976-2001) has long been among the top selling college textbooks for fundamentals of music.
 His second text, Music: A Living Language (Norton, 1982), was praised for its groundbreaking approach which placed standard music history in a broader historical, cultural and musical context.
 Music: A Living Language was the first college text from a major publisher to explore all musical styles as equal art forms.
 Manoff’s section on Joni Mitchell resulted in the singer asking Manoff to write a history of her music for industry release with her album Turbulent Indigo.
 Manoff appears also in the PBS American Masters documentary about Mitchell.

 Manoff started piano studies at age 5.
 At 10, he began piano, theory and analysis with pianist and conductor David Labovitz, with the music of Bach as the centerpiece.
 He later sang with Labovitz’s chorus for ten years.
 More than half the repertoire were Bach Cantatas which Manoff considered one of the most important influences on his musical craft.